SSYH/SSYH.github.io/_posts/2020-06-12-20200612-EducationIndictment.md

-I can't think of a greater indictment of our "education system" than that it produced a population that voted in a sorry excuse of a human being to the presidency.
+I can't think of a greater indictment of our "education system" than that it produced a population that voted in a sorry excuse of a human being to the presidency (putting aside the "election rigging" issue).

----
-> putting aside the "election rigging" issue

----

 We see millions spent on athletic facilities, coaches, marketing, etc. And barely thousands spent on recognizing intellectual or